 Second king of the 4th Dynasty

-He was allegedly the builder of the Great Pyramid of Giza - the only one of the Seven Wonders of the Ancient World still standing - and founder of the Giza Plateau near modern Cairo and Memphis.
+Khufu was allegedly the builder of the Great Pyramid of Giza and founder of the Giza Plateau near modern Cairo and Memphis.
 He reigned from around 2589 BC to 2566 BC.

 Inscriptions on the rocks at Wadi Maghara record the presence of his troops there to exploit the turquoise mines, and a very faint inscription at Elephantine indicates that he probably mined the red granite of Aswan as well.